Ethylenediaminetetraacetic acid: Water softener

-The oxidising properties of [Fe(EDTA)]− are also exploited in photography, where it is used to solubilise silver particles.

 Ion-exchange chromatography

 EDTA was used in separation of the lanthanide metals by ion-exchange chromatography.
 Perfected by F. H. Spedding et al. in 1954, the method relies on the steady increase in stability constant of the lanthanide EDTA complexes with atomic number.
 Using sulfonated polystyrene beads and Cu2+ as a retaining ion, EDTA causes the lanthanides to migrate down the column of resin while separating into bands of pure lanthanides.
 The lanthanides elute in order of decreasing atomic number.
 Due to the expense of this method, relative to countercurrent solvent extraction, ion exchange is now used only to obtain the highest purities of lanthanides (typically greater than 99.99%).

 Medicine

 Sodium calcium edetate, an EDTA derivative, is used to bind metal ions in the practice of chelation therapy, such as for treating mercury and lead poisoning.
 It is used in a similar manner to remove excess iron from the body.
 This therapy is used to treat the complication of repeated blood transfusions, as would be applied to treat thalassaemia.